If you are thinking about buying a home, understanding your debt-to-income ratio is crucial. Crunch the numbers with Money’s DTI ratio calculator.

 According to Veterans United, mortgage lenders don’t value all income equally.
 Some income sources won’t be counted at all, while others, like self-employment income, often require at least a two-year history to count as effective income.

 How Do We Calculate Your Results?

-Once you input your monthly gross income and the total amount of your minimum monthly debt payments, our calculator divides the monthly debt by your monthly gross income and outputs the result as a percentage.
-This number will represent your current DTI ratio.
+Once you input your monthly gross income and the total amount of your minimum monthly debt payments, our calculator divides your total monthly debt by your monthly gross income and outputs the result as a percentage.
+This number is your current DTI ratio.

 What Should I Include Under Debts?

 Your debt should include all revolving and installment debt — meaning car loans, personal loans, student loans, mortgage loans, credit card debt, and any other debt that shows up on a credit report.
 Certain financial obligations like child support and alimony should also be included.

 Do not include monthly expenses like health insurance premiums, transportation costs, 401k or IRA contributions and bills for utilities and services (electricity, water, gas, internet, and cable, etc.).
 However, there is a caveat.
 If there are long overdue bills for these types of accounts, they might eventually be passed on to a collection agency responsible for recouping that money.
 If that is the case, the debt may be included in the calculation.

 What’s a Good DTI for a Mortgage?

 Lender limits can vary considerably, depending on the type of loan and overall financial profile of a prospective applicant, but there are guidelines in place that can serve as a frame of reference.
 Since the Federal National Mortgage Association (commonly known as Fannie Mae) raised their DTI limit in 2007, the maximum limit for most lenders will not exceed 50%.